dayeonki/linguistic_nepotism/README.md

 For each statement, we check whether the top-1 token prediction at a given layer is (1) the correct citation ID (target language document), (2) an incorrect ID (English document), or (3) not a valid citation token.

 - `analysis/logitlens.py`: Code for running logit lens
-    - `analysis/logitlens_low_gpu.py`: Optimized version of the same code, need for running LLaMA-3 70B model
-    - `analysis/logitlens_eli5.sh`: Script for running for ELI5 dataset
     - Reults are in `analysis/res_logitlens`.
 - `analysis/visualize_logit_lens.py`: Code to generate visualizations for logit lens per layer
-    - Results are in `analysis/vis_logitlens`.
+    - Visualization of logit lens analysis are in `analysis/vis_logitlens`.

 ## ContextCite Analysis